yangfreezy/shoezilla-ecommerce-store/README.md

 **_ Description _**

-Shoezilla is an e-commerce shoe store built in React.js, using the following technologies:
+Shoezilla is a fully responsive e-commerce web app built in React.js, using the following technologies:

 - React.js, JavaScript (ES6), CSS3
 - Create React App for config